ossimlabs/ossim-vagrant/README.md

 ##NFS Share and password prompting

-If you do not want to be prompted for a password when doing NFS share mount modifications in Vagrant you can add the following to your sudoers:
+If you do not want to be prompted for a password when doing NFS share mount modifications in Vagrant you can add a NOPASSWD definition to the sudoers file.
+On the MAC we use the admin group and add a definition to the /etc/sudoers:

 ```bash
 %admin  ALL=(ALL) NOPASSWD: ALL
 ```

 Other groups can be used for other flavors of linux.
-For some you can use the %wheel group
+For others the common super group might be called %wheel instead of %admin.